wligithub/tax-tool/README.md

 - Date Sold: `11/22/2023` or earlier.
 - Total Proceeds: `<total proceeds>`

-If there is an associated AVGO fractional share sell, add a row with the following columns populated
+If there is an associated AVGO fractional share sell, add a row with the following fileds populated

 - Record Type: `Sell`
 - Symbol: `AVGO`